 Scholastic A guards will range in age from 14-18 years.
-Independent A guards can range from any starting age up to 22 years.
+Independent A guards can range from any starting age up to 22 years (24 years for the 2022 season).
 This variance creates a difference in the look between Scholastic and Independent A guards, mostly because of physical maturity and the accompanying skill level usually associated with issues of strength.
 The Independent A guards will usually have a wider range of development from performer to performer making issues of training and experience key factors in the class.
 It is this developmental training factor that is the shared quality between the A classes.